mkindahl/network-router-rs/README.md

-# Simpel Connection or Packet Router in Rust
+# Simple Connection and Packet Router in Rust

-This is a simple connection/port-based network router implemented in Rust using Tokio using async/await.
+This is a simple connection/port-based network router implemented in Rust using Tokio and async/await.

 For UDP it currently implement simple UDP packet forwarding.
 It can listen on one port and forward packets received to one or more other addresses.

 For TCP it currently implement simple round-robin selection of incoming connections.
 It listens on one port and for every connection